Canadian Police Entrance Exams (Guide)

 Situational and scenario-based questions evaluate your ability to:

-Recognize risk
+- Recognize risk

-Prioritize safety
+- Prioritize safety

-Apply policy & ethics
+- Apply policy and ethics

-Make sound, defensible decisions
+- Make sound, defensible decisions

-How Difficult Are Canadian Police Exams?
+How Difficult Are Canadian Police Entrance Exams?

 Difficulty comes from:

-Time pressure
+- Time pressure

-Abstract cognitive reasoning
+- Abstract reasoning and problem-solving

-Professional writing expectations
+- Professional writing expectations

-Unique question formats
+- Unique question formats

-The need for accuracy under stress
+- The need for accuracy under stress

 Most applicants report that the hardest parts are:

-professional writing tasks
+- Professional writing tasks

 Tips for Success